Applying for Special Plates in Colorado

 - Pay the appropriate fee (see below).

 Standard plates and most specialty plates can be personalized.
-If you wish to apply for a personalized plate, you must:
+If you wish to apply for a personalized plate, you must complete and submit a Personalized License Plate Application (Form DR 2810)* using the DMV web portal.

 After you make your payment, the DMV will manufacture your plates and notify you once they are ready for pickup.

-NOTE: Personalized disability plates require a separate application.
-To personalize a disability plate, complete the State of Colorado Persons with Disabilities License Plates Application (Form DR 2497).
+*NOTE: Personalized disability plates require a separate application.
+To personalize a disability plate, complete the State of Colorado Persons with Disabilities License Plates Application (Form DR 2497) online.

 Fees for CO Specialty Plates